appium/appium/docs/en/writing-running-appium/tutorial/swipe/simple-partial-screen.md

 ## Simple Partial Screen swipe

 There are some situations when we need just a small screen swipe.
-1. iOS: 'mobile:scroll' that used for precise scroll fails.
+1. iOS: 'mobile:scroll' that is used for precise scroll fails.
-2. Speed concern: Touch action scroll times faster any other swipe method.
+2. Speed concern: Touch action scroll is faster than any other swipe method.

-We can use existing swipe from screen center and reduce move action.
+We could use existing swipe from screen center and reduce move action.

 ```java
 /**